Common Ice Hockey Injuries

 Treatment

-Depending on the seriousness of the injury and the treatment options the player can return to hockey anywhere between 24 hours and six weeks after injury.
-In very severe injuries, the athlete may not be able to return for the entire season.
+Depending on the severity of the injury and the treatment options, players can typically return to hockey anywhere between 24 hours and six weeks after injury.
+In very serious injuries, the athlete may not be able to return for the entire season.
 Most injuries can be treated with rest, ice and immobilization and do not require surgery.

 Injury prevention